forward6/tmeh/_posts/2025-01-20-play-our-new-kepler-simulator-dodge-dark-comets.md

 ### Play Now!

 Ready to question your understanding of orbital mechanics while enjoying some retro-style gaming?
-Head over to our [Kepler Simulator](https://multiverseemployeehandbook.com/employee-kepler-simulator/) and show those dark comets what you're made of.
+Head over to our [Kuiper Simulator](https://multiverseemployeehandbook.com/employee-Kuiper-simulator/) and show those dark comets what you're made of.
 Just remember: in space, no one can hear you complain about quantum physics.

 > **Note**: Any resemblance to actual space objects, alien probes, or properly functioning physics engines is purely coincidental.
-Side effects may include questioning the nature of reality and a sudden urge to read Kepler's laws of planetary motion.
+Side effects may include questioning the nature of reality and a sudden urge to read Kuiper's laws of planetary motion.
 {: .warning-box}